 A lunar liquid mirror telescope is among several projects that will help NASA prove the feasibility of space exploration.
 Even still, the earliest it could be deployed is 2020.
 Until then, astronomers will have to be satisfied with liquid mirror telescopes, such as the Large Zenith Telescope, that view the heavens from Earth.

-To find out more about lunar liquid mirror telescopes, check out the links on the next page.
+To find out more about lunar liquid mirror telescopes, check out the links below.

 Related HowStuffWorks Articles